ThatOneEdgyLesbian/ThatOneEdgyLesbian/README.md

 - Hi, I’m @ThatOneEdgyLesbian, but you can call me Fern
 - I’m interested in art and music.
 I'd say I'm relatively okay at both.
 - I’m currently learning programming.
-I'm terribly at it though, so I'd appreciate help with that.
+I'm terrible at it though, so I'd appreciate help with that.
 - I’m looking to collaborate on a lot of stuff.
 I'm especially interested in video games.
 - How to reach me: my main email is skylercunningham69@gmail.com (be warned, I don't check it often)